Penangite Chinese: Education

-Most Penangite Chinese today either go to a Chinese school, a national school (Sekolah Menengah Kebangsaan, or SMK) or a missionary school.
+Most Penangite Chinese today either go to a national-type Chinese school (SMJK), chinese private high school, a national school (Sekolah Menengah Kebangsaan, or SMK) or a missionary school.
 In recent years, international schools, which traditionally cater to Penang's expatriate community, are also increasingly popular among Penangites themselves.

 As a result, Penangite Chinese are multilingual, with the ability to converse in Malay, English and either Mandarin or another Chinese dialect (typically the individual's mother tongue).
 Due to the strong English education system that was established by the British in Penang, many Penangites, especially those who went to missionary schools, are able to maintain at least a reasonable command of English.
 Mandarin has also been increasingly used by the younger generations, as it is the medium of instruction in Chinese schools throughout the state.

 Chinese schools

-George Town served as the nucleus of Malaysia's Chinese education system, when in 1904, Chung Hwa Confucian School was established.
+George Town served as the nucleus of Malaysia's Chinese education system, when in 1904, Chung Hwa Confucian High School was established.
 It was the first Chinese school to be built in British Malaya, as well as the first to use Mandarin as its medium of instruction.

 To this day, Chinese schools in Penang maintain a reputation for academic excellence.
 The Chinese secondary schools in Penang, both public and private, are as listed below.